Christian Daily Devotional: Finding Insight From the Story of Abraham Sacrificing Isaac

 From these scriptural passages we can see that when Jehovah God commanded Abraham to offer his son as a burnt offering, Abraham obeyed His command with complete obedience.
 However, in the end God didn’t ask Abraham to kill Isaac at all.
 Instead God promised He would make Abraham’s descendants a great nation.
 In the past, I hadn’t understood: Why did God ask Abraham to sacrifice Isaac, only to stop Abraham when he raised his knife to slay his son?
 Moreover, why did God then lavish blessings upon Abraham?

 After contemplating these two sections, I understood: What God wanted all along was for people to be sincere toward Him.
 God commanded Abraham to sacrifice Isaac, certainly not because He wanted Abraham to kill his son, but rather because He wanted to use this command to test Abraham, to see whether Abraham would truly trust in and.
 Abraham’s son Isaac was given to him when he was one hundred years old, so we can imagine how much he loved him.
 We could even say that Abraham considered Isaac’s life more important than his own.
 Yet when God commanded Abraham to sacrifice Isaac, Abraham didn’t complain to God, nor did he ask Him to explain His reasons, even though his heart was aching.
 Abraham knew Isaac was a gift from God.
 If God now wanted him to make a sacrifice, Abraham knew he must obey.
 Thus without hesitation, Abraham took Isaac to the place where burnt offerings were made.
 He raised his knife ready to return Isaac to God.
 However, God could now see Abraham’s sincerity and obedience, so at that moment, He stopped him, gave him His blessings, and promised that his descendants would become a great nation.
-I saw in God’s blessing of and promise to Abraham the delight God feels when people are sincere toward Him.
-He is delighted when people come before Him without conditions, and worship and obey Him without demanding something in return.
+I saw in God’s blessing of and promise to Abraham that God treasures people’s sincerity.
+What God wants is for people to be able to come before Him without conditions, and worship and obey Him without demanding something in return.

 3. Finding Insight in Abraham’s Story